What is Social Statistics?

 - Does volunteering increase your sense of wellbeing?

-Social statistics in the real world
+Social statistics in practice

-It pays special attention to the study of conditions of special population groups, including children, the elderly, the unemployed, and people with disabilities.
+The Division pay special attention to the study of conditions of special population groups, including children, the elderly, the unemployed, and people with disabilities.

 Compare the facts